cecoulombe/TopDown_MetroidvaniaMonthJam/README.md

-Making an evolving repo with scripts that can be used for other games of the same type.
-This one if primarily for top down games as that is what I will be doing for the next game jam (metroid month).
 # Metroidvania Month Game Jam

 This project was created as a top down video game template which will later be used for the Metroidvania Month 23 game jam, hosted on itch.io.
 I am intending to create a generic template for multiple different types of games for various game jams until I find a type that resonates with me to use for my own project.